 We must make sure presentations are accurate and debates relevant to topics.
 We have up to 60 different panel members with six different moderators for the parallel sessions.
 As you can imagine, this alone is a major challenge, requiring focus, attention to detail and spontaneity.
 We must also make sure that all participants feel comfortable and are enjoying the experience.
 It must be educational and informative in a friendly atmosphere.

 What usually happens after the event; as in what follow-ups you must do?

 The main problem we face, considering the size of the team is to capitalise on the success of these events.
 We do follow up on contacts, relations with candidates and all guests, but we could do a lot better.
 This part is much underrated when organising an event, but in my opinion, something that will drive a long-lasting successful event.

 Global Lodging Forum

 For over a decade, the Global Lodging Forum has been the only international platform staged in France to facilitate a close encounter between the various business areas of the hospitality industry, i.e. operators, financial institutions, real estate and developers.
-Over 400 leading decisions makers gather to exchange information and strategies on European and global issues.
-The event was previously held at the Press Club de France in Paris and also the acclaimed Four Seasons George V. However, in order to host a larger audience, the 2010 Global Lodging Forum will be at Le Pullman Tour Eiffel in early March.
+Over 400 leading decision-makers gather to exchange information and strategies on European and global issues.
+The event was previously held at the Press Club de France in Paris and also at the acclaimed Four Seasons George V. However, in order to host a larger audience, the 2010 Global Lodging Forum will be at Le Pullman Tour Eiffel in early March.